maeek/ha-aux-cloud/README.md

 Unofficial integration for Aux Cloud connected appliances like air conditioners and heat pumps.
 Aux Cloud is a service based on the Broadlink platform that allows you to control your appliances from anywhere.
 This is a cloud alternative to [replacing wifi module in your AC](https://github.com/GrKoR/esphome_aux_ac_component).
 This integration will also allow you to control AUX heat pumps.
-The implementation of API requests are based on public resources from [Broadlink documentation](https://docs.ibroadlink.com/public/appsdk/sdk_others/dnacontrol/) and reverse engineering.
+The implementation of API requests is based on public resources from [Broadlink documentation](https://docs.ibroadlink.com/public/appsdk/sdk_others/dnacontrol/) and reverse engineering.

 ## Features

 - Control AUX air conditioners and heat pumps from Home Assistant
 - View device status and sensor readings
 - Support for both personal and shared devices
-- Secure credential storage(when configured through UI)
+- Secure credential storage (when configured through UI)

 ## Installation